Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/best-scratching-materials-sisal-vs-cardboard-vs-carpet.md

 - Do they scratch rough surfaces or prefer softer ones?
 - Do they scratch vertically, horizontally, or both?
-- How vigorously do they scratch—gentle or enthusiastic?
+- How vigorously do they scratchgentle or enthusiastic?
 - What surfaces do they currently choose when scratching inappropriately?

 These observations can guide you toward materials that match your cat's preferences.